allenai/allennlp/tutorials/getting_started/predicting_paper_venues/predicting_paper_venues_pt2.md

 We first get the mapping from indices to labels, and then we convert it to a list where position 0 is label 0, and so on.

-`predict_json` returns a dict, where the first element is the `Instance` and the second element is a `dict` that the elements of `Model.forward_on_instance` will be added to.
+`predict_json` returns a JSON dict, where the first element is the `Instance` and the second element is a `dict` that the elements of `Model.forward_on_instance` will be added to.
 Anything that we want in our JSON output that's not produced by `forward()` goes in it.